osrf-migration/vrx-wiki/tutorials/buildRunLocalImage.md

     $ roslaunch robotx_gazebo sandisland.launch
 ```

-* If everything is working properly, Gazebo should launch.
+* If everything is working properly, Gazebo should launch Sand Island world with a simple environment.

 * If you encounter errors, try the [Troubleshooting](https://bitbucket.org/osrf/vmrc/wiki/Troubleshooting) Setup and Install page.